Akshay-sankey/to-do-codeigniter/README.md

 ##Installation
 1. Create a new database
+2. Open `application/config/database.php` and edit the host and database settings as needed.
-2. Execute the following SQL into the database:
+3. Execute the following SQL into the database:

 CREATE TABLE `todos` (
   `id` int(11) NOT NULL AUTO_INCREMENT,